Uniswap/interface/apps/web/functions/README.md

 Currently, there are 2 types of cloudflare functions developed

 - Meta Data Injectors - Workers that inject [Open Graph](https://ogp.me/) standardized meta tags into the `header` of specific webpages.
-  - Currently we support this functionaltiy for three separate webpages: NFT Assets, NFT Collections, and Token Detail Pages
+  - Currently we support this functionality for three separate webpages: NFT Assets, NFT Collections, and Token Detail Pages
   - These functions query data from GraphQL and then formats them into HTML `meta` tags to be injected
 - Dynamically Generated Images - Utilizes Vercel's [Open Graph Image Generation Library](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) to create custom thumbnails for specific webpages
   - Currently supports NFT Assets, NFT Collections, and Token Detail Pages